mako314/ClipsToSheetsPython/README.md

      ![Consent Screen Setup](https://github.com/mako314/ClipsToSheetsPython/assets/119079347/df45e5f9-345a-4d6f-bd93-756b74e65b59)
      - Developer contact information is required.
      - Scopes: This can be left empty if preferred.
-     - **Test Users**: Very important to add your email (or the email hosting the Google Sheet) to the test users list for later adjustments.
+     - **Test Users**: Very important to add your email (the email hosting the Google Sheet is what I used, but any you have local access to is fine) to the test users list for later adjustments.

 #### Creating Credentials